Unacknowledged rape: Historic roots

+Advocates against sexual assault argued that rape does not just occur by strangers, but may also involve acquaintances, partners, friends, and potentially even family members.
+Despite this social evolution, many victims still fail to acknowledge their experience as an assault.

 Prevalence

-According to a 2015 study of 77 women, 60.4% of those that experienced experience sexual victimization did not acknowledge it as rape.
+According to a 2015 study of 5,917 female victims, 60.4% of those that experienced sexual victimization did not acknowledge it as rape.
 Different situations warrant different likelihoods of acknowledged rape.
 A victim is much more likely to acknowledge a rape if the perpetrator was a stranger or somebody with whom they have a platonic relationship.
-The rate of acknowledgement is lower if the perpetrator is somebody that the victim was once or currently romantically involved with.
-Statistics demonstrate that a lack of vaginal penetration also decrease likelihood of acknowledgement.
-Only 13% of non-vaginal assaults are acknowledged.
-Intoxication also decreases the probability of acknowledgement.
-College-aged women raped by a schoolmate are the demographic in which unacknowledged rape is the most prevalent.
-Overall, a victim is more likely to acknowledge the rape if it was a vaginal assault including physical force committed by somebody with no romantic connections and the victim was sober at the time.
-A victim is the least likely to acknowledge the rape if it was a non-vaginal act committed in the context of a date rape and the victim was intoxicated.
+The rate of acknowledgement is typically lower if the perpetrator is somebody that the victim was once or currently romantically involved with.

 Explanations

 Sexual scripts and rape scripts

 Research suggests that women have a difficult time acknowledging date or partner rape due to previously learned sexual or rape scripts.
-Sexual scripts are mental layouts of how one is supposed to act in a sexual situation.
-These scripts are held in the cultural level, interpersonal level, and intrapersonal level.
-The script that sex is male-initiated and dominated and that men use methods of persuasion to get a woman to participate in sexual activities is a common script.
-This script is often used by victims to invalidate their own experiences and write them off as "bad sex" or a "miscommunication".
+Sexual scripts are stereotypes told about rape, which limit understandings of assault.
+These scripts can be held at a cultural level, interpersonal level, or intrapersonal level.
 Rape scripts also narrow down one's idea of what sexual assault is, prompting one to not acknowledge what happened to them.
-Many people still hold the belief that a rape is a violent vaginal penetration committed by a stranger in which physical force or threats are enacted.
-If one's experience does not fall into this narrow category, they might once again label it as a "miscommunication" or "bad sex" rather than rape.
+If one's experience does not fall into this narrow category, they may mislabel it.
 The word "rape" is a very loaded word.
 Many people are hesitant about using it to describe their experience unless it fits the rape script.